 2. Keep water bodies clean

 Like the land, preserving aquatic life nearby will contribute to an increase in avian biodiversity and wellbeing.
 Keeping freshwater bodies clean and not wasting resources is a great way toward conserving biodiversity.
 Here, following the mantra Reduce, Reuse, and Recycle (RRR) comes in handy.
-Once waste is reduced and recycled, many polluting agents that cause the death of avian or small creatures are reduced drastically.
+Once waste is reduced and recycled, many polluting agents that cause the deaths of avian and small creatures are reduced drastically.

 3. Avoid agrichemicals